nuxencs/seasonpackarr/docs/design-docs/matching-and-hardlinking.md

 - do not link when the pack file is not a real episode video
 - do not link when file sizes disagree for episode-to-pack matching
 - path naming must reflect the pack folder users actually need, not just the announce title when parsing is enabled
+- if a planned source disappears before linking, refresh the client inventory and exact plan once before the import fails
+- keep the refresh bounded; repeated source movement must not create an unbounded retry loop

 ## Safety Expectations